|

 Sponge Paint Apples

-and attach a clothespin to the back of each piece.
-Give each child a clothespin sponge to
+clothespin to the back of each piece.
+Give each child a clothespin sponge

 dip into red tempera paint and dab on the tree to look like apples.